 Open-source lessons learned from Ukraine illustrate sUAS being used primarily in two ways: to identify adversary formations and to drop munitions or spot for artillery.
-The 193^{rd's} use of sUAS within Forge 2.5 followed these two tactical applications, and hence, our mitigation techniques focused towards diminishing a sUAS's ability to identify forces to target.
+The 193rd's use of sUAS within Forge 2.5 followed these two tactical applications, and hence, our mitigation techniques focused towards diminishing a sUAS's ability to identify forces to target.
 This was conducted primarily through reinforcing the foundational tactical standards called for initially in Forge 2.5: noise and light discipline, personal and positional camouflage, to-standard fighting positions (including overhead concealment), security, and situational awareness (SA).
 The brigade developed two reactions to sUAS that were passive in nature, did not call for engaging the platforms, and required no specialized equipment or skills.
 These reactions address the types of sUAS contact in the individual Soldier task framework that is essential in BCT (see Figure 5).
 In a defensive scenario, the emphasis was put on overhead concealment using natural vegetation.
 While patrolling or stationary in the open, vertically aligning oneself against a tree trunk enabled the usage of the tree's branches to conceal the Soldier from observation.
 While "seeking cover" oftentimes involves laying prone, in a sUAS scenario a horizontal body is much easier to observe from the air than a vertical one.

-Figure 5. sUAS photos of trainees during exercise Forge 2.5.
-(U;S;.Army)
+Figure 5 - Photos from sUAS of Trainees during Forge 2.5

-Delivering combat ready Soldiers
+Delivering Combat Ready Soldiers